Contributor: Peter Lynch

 •any injury, loss or damage resulting directly from the offence; and

 Courts are also directed to not impose a more severe penalty if a less severe penalty can achieve the sentencing purpose (s 5(3)–(7)).
-For example, the court should consider imposing a community corrections order before imprisonment (see “Sentencing orders available to the court”).
+For example, the court should consider imposing a community corrections order first, before considering imprisonment (see “Sentencing orders available to the court”).

 Courts can make the following non-conviction orders: